LumenResearch/heatmappy/README.md

                         # OR the path to a horizontal scale image
     grey_heatmapper='PIL'  # The object responsible for drawing the points
                            # Pillow used by default, 'PySide' option available if installed
 )

+video_heatmapper = VideoHeatmapper(
+    heatmapper  # the img heatmapper to use (like the heatmapper above, for example) )
 ```